dspinellis/latex-advice/README.md

   minute.

 ## Typography
+* Be consistent in the rules you follow.
+  Some style guides offer contradicting advice, e.g. regarding the placement of footnotes before or after punctuation or the spacing around the *em-dash*.
+  This isn't a license to randomly use both the one or the other alternative within the document.
+  Adopt your publisher's style or consistently follow the same rule throughout your document.
 * Use three dashes (`---`) to create the *em-dash*, which separates parenthetical phrases.
   According to the *Chicago Manual of Style* (2.13),